angela-d/brain-dump/sysadmin/vmware/snmp-esxi-host.md

 **security.tls.version.min** is a fallback if **security.tls.version.max** is not available.

-Disabling TLS1 on an ESXI host will break compatibility with browsers that do not support more secure versions - like in legacy environments.
-Not an inherent security issue; yet attempts to disable in my lab environment have to-date proven futile; [Nuthouse](http://nuthouse.us/vsphere/2018/10/07/TLSDisable.html) has a nice writeup if you want to give it a shot in your environment.
+Disabling TLS1 on an ESXI host will break compatibility with browsers (or scripts/processes you may be using that also aren't up-to-par with more secure options) that do not support more secure versions - like in legacy environments.

+Not an inherent security issue; yet attempts to disable in my lab environment have to-date proven futile (despite the dependencies existing and returning expected values and changes); [Nuthouse](http://nuthouse.us/vsphere/2018/10/07/TLSDisable.html) has a nice writeup if you want to give it a shot in your environment.